ShubhamU63/Currency-converter/README.md

 This is a simple currency converter application built using HTML, CSS, JavaScript, and a currency exchange API.
 The application allows users to convert between different currencies using real-time exchange rates.

+# Demo
+You can see a live demo of the application [Here](https://shubhamu63.github.io/Currency-converter/).
 ## Features

 - Real-time currency conversion using an API